iai-callgrind/iai-callgrind/README.md

 - __Consistency__: Iai-Callgrind can take accurate measurements even in virtualized CI environments
-- __Performance__: Since Iai-Callgrind only executes a benchmark once, it is typically a lot faster to run than benchmarks measuring the execution and wall time
+- __Performance__: Since Iai-Callgrind only executes a benchmark once, it is typically a lot faster to run than benchmarks measuring the execution and wall-clock time
 - __Regression__: Iai-Callgrind reports the difference between benchmark runs to make it easy to spot detailed performance regressions and improvements.
 You can define limits for specific event kinds to fail a benchmark if that limit